wp-plugins/christmas-countdown-clock/readme.txt

 == Frequently Asked Questions ==

 = How do I customize the colours? =
-Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the countdown clock, select text, border and background colors from the drop downs
+Go to the Appearance->Widgets tab in your wordpress admin panel, and click on settings for the countdown clock.
+Select text, border and background colors from the drop downs

-= Can I choose my colour? =
-You can select the countdown clock to be transparent, so the countdown's background will be that of your web page

-= Can I set the time of day and world timezone for the event ? = The setting will be available in the next release of the plugin
+= Can I set the time of day and world timezone for the event ? = The countdowns time is synchronized to GMT+0.
+Setting exact timezone will be available in the next release of the plugin

 = Is there support  ? =
 Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/)